 Take Action to eliminate gas leaf blowers

-2. Join our Facebook group to stay up-to-date on progress and support the effort.
+2. Join our Facebook group to stay current and support the effort.

-4. Share your thoughts and ideas on Nextdoor.com – people care about what their neighbors say.
-Let them know about QCPDX.
+3. Share your thoughts and ideas on Nextdoor.com – people care about what their neighbors say.
+Let them know about Quiet Clean PDX.

-9. Ask your landscaping company to avoid using gas-powered equipment.
-We’ve prepared a tip sheet for talking to your contractor, and a letter to your contractor you can tailor and send (here’s a Spanish version of the letter.)
+7. Ask your landscaping contractor to avoid using gas leaf blowers, and other gas-powered yard equipment.
+Here’s a tip sheet for talking to your contractor, and here’s a letter to your contractor that you can personalize as you wish (here’s the Spanish version.)

-10. Ask your Home Owners Association to require the property’s landscape contractor to use electric blowers or no blowers.
-We’ve prepared a template letter you can tailor and send to your HOA.
+8. Do you live in a development with a Home Owners Association?
+Ask the HOA to require its landscape contractor to use electric blowers… or no blowers.
+Here’s a template letter you can tailor and send to your HOA.

 For Whom the Leaf Blower Blows